 Look for job vacancies at:

-Short courses and seminars on specific topics are also available with the CIPD.
+Short courses and webinars on specific topics are also available with the CIPD.
 They're designed to fill any gaps in your knowledge and to update you on changes in training and development.
 For full details, see the CIPD Learning Shop.

-To become a training and development officer, you often need to have gained three or four years' experience in a related role such as assistant training officer or training administrator.
+To become a training and development officer, you often need three or four years' experience in a related role such as assistant training officer or training administrator.

-From here, you can progress to higher levels which, depending on the size of the organisation, could include:
+From here, you can progress to higher levels that could include:

 - senior management.

 To reach the highest levels, you need to show great personal achievements within the field of training and development.
-It may be necessary to move from small organisations to larger ones in order to progress.
-Proven career management skills may be necessary to take advantage of opportunities.
+You may have to move from small organisations to larger ones in order to progress.
+It's useful to have career management skills in order to take advantage of opportunities.

 Your own personal development is essential to progression.
-Documenting any continuing professional development (CPD) you undertake, be it through attending conferences, doing short courses or adding to qualifications, is important.
+Documenting any continuing professional development (CPD) you undertake, whether you attend conferences, complete short courses or add to your qualifications, is important.